top of page

 Air Ambulance doctors and paramedics performed a pioneering procedure called Reboa (resuscitative endovascular balloon occlusion of the aorta) at the roadside after deciding that her injuries were so severe that she wouldn’t survive the journey to hospital.
 She was given an anaesthetic at the roadside.

-The surgery involves a device consisting of a thin plastic tube with a balloon at the top being inserted into a vein in the leg, it is then passed up into the pelvis and inflated temporarily, cutting off the blood supply to stop the bleeding.
-The procedure is used when it is impossible to compress damaged blood vessels, that are bleeding internally, deep inside the body.
+The surgery involves a device consisting of a thin plastic tube with a balloon at the top being inserted into a vein in the leg, and it is then passed up into the pelvis and inflated temporarily, cutting off the blood supply to stop the bleeding.
+The procedure is used when it is impossible to compress damaged blood vessels that are bleeding internally deep inside the body.

 Brett Rocos, Trauma Fellow at North Bristol NHS Trust, believes that Reboa is likely to become more common in roadside accidents.
-London Air Ambulance are the only services carrying out the procedure at the moment but as medics become more practiced it will be used more widely.
+London Air Ambulance are the only service carrying out the procedure at the moment, but as medics become more practised, it will be used more widely.

-While the numbers being killed in cycling accidents in Ireland is decreasing, the numbers of serious injuries is increasing.
+While the number of people killed in cycling accidents in Ireland is decreasing, the number of serious injuries is increasing.

 STAC HQ